 Note: The Buy Cost column in the exported files displays the total cost for the item in the order.
 If there's more than one quantity in the order, you'll need to edit the Buy Cost so that it accurately reflects the cost per one unit.

-You do not need to add a negative sign in front of the Cost/Unit.
+Additionally, you do not need to add a negative sign in front of the Cost/Unit.

 Go back to the Accounting>FBA Sales (or Merchant Sales) page and click Import.